Skip to main content

 How do I test MCP App dark mode locally?

-Use pnpm dev to start the local inspector at localhost:3000.
-Toggle the theme in the sidebar dropdown to switch between light and dark mode.
-For automated tests, pass theme: "dark" or theme: "light" as an option to inspector.renderTool in your pnpm test file.
-Both themes run in CI without any paid accounts or AI credits.
+Use pnpm dev to start the local sunpeak inspector at localhost:3000.
+Toggle the theme in the sidebar to switch between light and dark mode.
+For automated tests, pass theme: "dark" or theme: "light" to inspector.renderTool, then repeat the same assertions across host and display mode options.
+These tests run locally and in CI without paid host accounts or AI credits.

 What is useHostContext and when should I use it instead of useTheme?

-useHostContext returns the full McpUiHostContext object including theme, displayMode, locale, timeZone, platform, deviceCapabilities, safeAreaInsets, containerDimensions, and the styles object with CSS variables.
-Use useTheme, useDisplayMode, and other convenience hooks for most cases.
-Use useHostContext directly when you need multiple fields from the context at once, or when you need access to platform, locale, or deviceCapabilities data.
+useHostContext returns the full McpUiHostContext object including theme, displayMode, availableDisplayModes, locale, timeZone, platform, deviceCapabilities, safeAreaInsets, containerDimensions, and host styles.
+Use useTheme, useDisplayMode, usePlatform, useViewport, and other convenience hooks for one value.
+Use useHostContext when layout depends on several fields or when you need to inspect the complete host context during debugging.

 How do I make my MCP App look native in both ChatGPT and Claude?